truemagic-coder/nemo-agent/README.md

 * Run on the pod: `pip install nemo-agent`
 * You are ready to use `nemo-agent`

+## Usage
+After installation, you can use Nemo Agent from the command line:

+`nemo-agent "Your task description here"`
+If you run nemo-agent without any arguments, it will prompt you to enter a task.

+## Examples
+Create a simple calculator:

+`nemo-agent "Create a simple calculator"`

+Generate a fizzbuzz program:

+`nemo-agent "Create a fizzbuzz script"`

+## Limitations

+* LLM codegen issues mean that web APIs like Flask and FastAPI are not supported.
+* Due to the LLM getting confused with paths and files - writing 1 code and 1 test file is only supported.

+## Notes
+* Tested all local models that can run on an RTX 4090 on Ollama other than `mistral-nemo` and none can be prompted to complete the task.
+* Tested with Mistral Nemo hosted API - the local/API models are not the same and the API version is very buggy with prompting

 ## Contributing
 Contributions to Nemo Agent are welcome!
 Please feel free to submit a Pull Request.